- Latin America

 - Video Library

-Cayambe, Ecuador English Teaching Q and A with Jamie Belisle
+Cayambe, Ecuador English Teaching Q&A with Jamie Belisle

 What is your citizenship?

 Have you traveled abroad in the past?

 If you have traveled abroad in the past, where have you been?

 What sparked your interest in going to teach English abroad?

 I have always loved traveling and have always wanted to explore the world.
 I am a certified English teacher from the United States (Michigan) who had difficulty finding a full-time teaching job just out of college, and International TEFL Academy was an excellent way to assist me with finding a teaching position abroad.